NeleWandel/TDS/docs/source/API.rst

 | If ``filename`` is only the file name and not the directory the file will be saved in the default hard copy directory (usually ``C:\TekScope\Images\yourimage``)
 | If ``filename`` is not specified the file will be saved in the default directory with the default name.
 | Valid formats for ``fileformat`` are:
-- BMP
+- :const:`BMP`
-- JPEG
+- :const:`JPEG`
-- PNG
+- :const:`PNG`
 | ``inksaver`` has three valid variables:
-- 1, which corrolates to the normal mode
+- :const:`1`, which corrolates to the normal mode
-- 2, which corrolates to the inksaver mode, which changes the background to white
+- :const:`2`, which corrolates to the inksaver mode, which changes the background to white
-- 3, which corrolates to the enhaced waveform mode, which chooses colors that are well visible on a white background
+- :const:`3`, which corrolates to the enhaced waveform mode, which chooses colors that are well visible on a white background
 | ``palette`` has three valid states:
 - color (displays everything in color)
 - gray (displays everything in grayscale)
 - baw (displays everything in black and white)
 | ``fullscreen`` has two valid variables:
-- 'off', hides all menu areas
+- :const:`off`, hides all menu areas
-- 'on', shows all menu areas
+- :const:`on`, shows all menu areas
 .. method:: Screenshot(filename=None, inksaver=None, palette=None, orientation=None, fullscreen=None)
 | Creates a hardcopy screenshot of everything that can currently be seen on the oscilloscopes screen.
 | The format is always BMP.
 Creation of a screenshot might take a few milliseconds, using a timer in between multiple screenshots is recommended.